ekayanful/iiAfrica/extract_class_analytics/README.md

 4. now run in the terminal "python class_analytics.py [data/insendi_analytics_file] [class_name]" without the square brackets and quotation. note that the class name should be in the format SCHOOL_ClassName_class for example "HENKEL Beta Class"
 5. choose y or n when asked if you want to extract sections or all class analytics
 6. when you type in y, you will be asked to specify the days you want to extract separated by comma (for example 1,5 means day 1 to day 5.
 1,1 means extract for only day 1) whereas when you type no the process continues.
-7. sit back and enjoy :) .
+7. sit back and enjoy :). you should find the extracted analytics file in the analytics folder.

 For any further clarification(s), reach me on
 email: ayanful@iiafrica.org